Christian Brothers (film): Controversies

 In February 2010, it was reported that the producers of Christian Brothers excluded many actors from the film, including veteran actor Thilakan from the film at the request of the Film Employees Federation of Kerala (FEFKA), the predominant film technicians association.
 Thilakan had been earlier signed for the role played by Sai Kumar in the film.
 On 3 February 2010, Thilakan publicly protested against the unofficial ban enforced on him by FEFKA.
-The Association of Malayalam Movie Artists issued a show cause notice to Thilakan for bringing the issue into the public domain.
+The Association of Malayalam Movie Artists (AMMA) issued a show cause notice to Thilakan for bringing the issue into the public domain.
 Thilakan accused AMMA, of which he too is a member.
 Several political parties came out openly in support of Thilakan.

-Filming
+Release

-with a total of 400 prints; 157 centres in Kerala, 100 centres outside Kerala and 85 centres overseas, making it the largest release for a Malayalam film at that time.This film beat previous collection records.
+The film was released with a total of 400 prints; 157 centres in Kerala, 100 centres outside Kerala and 85 centres overseas, making it the largest release for a Malayalam film at that time.This film beat previous collection records.
 It was released in the United Kingdom, United States and Australia on 25 March 2011, in Gulf countries on 31 March 2011.